 - Differential (D gain ), which provides a fast time response.

+- Integral (I gain), which provides a slow time response.
 A simple dancer position control circuit is shown in figure F.2.
 Examples of PID control providing a speed “trimming” function are shown in Section H: Center Driven Winders and Unwinders.

 Applicable Products